 Best bikinis for an hourglass

 If your body shape is an hourglass, you're lucky!
 This silhouette is naturally proportional and balanced.
-The key is to accentuate your beautiful, clearly defined waist and great legs - your best assets.
+The key is accentuating your beautiful, clearly defined waist and great legs - your best assets.

 Tops with straps mid-way across the shoulder and simple or string bikini bottoms.
 In your case, simplicity is critical; these minimalist bikinis won't take the attention off your beautiful silhouette.

 Ruffled or embellished bikini sets that accentuate your curves.

 Make sure that your top and bottom colors match - mixing colors can make your body look disproportional.

 One-piece swimsuits with a wrap waist will enhance your waist.
 Remember to keep the color relatively uniform across the bust and hips.